nico-watine/blog-studio-n-creations/_posts/2015-12-11-thoughts-on-the-lemon-peel-facial-logo.md

 og-description: We had some thoughts of the new LemonPeelFacial.com logo
 ---
 <div class="row margin-bottom">
-	<h3 class="margin-bottom">Back in April we introduced the new logo we created for Michelle Wright at LemonPeelFacial.com</h3>
+	<h3 class="margin-bottom"><a href="/web-design/lemon-peel-facial-logo" class="simple header">Back in April</a> we introduced the new logo we created for Michelle Wright at LemonPeelFacial.com</h3>
 	<p>We thought we would expand on that article by posting some more images of the logo that portray it in context.</p>
 	<p>You can see more mockups of the logo in our Lemon Peel Facial Album on Facebook - <a href="http://facebook.com/studio.n.creations" class="simple header" target="_blank">Facebook.com/studio.n.creations</a></p>
 	<img src="{{ site.blog_cdn }}/img/post-attachments/projects/lpf/12-11/lemon-peel-facial-logo-square.jpg" srcset="{{ site.blog_cdn }}/img/post-attachments/projects/lpf/12-11/lemon-peel-facial-logo-square@2x.jpg 2x" alt="The Lemon Peel Facial Logo" class="margin-bottom black-border">